Freddie Freeman Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers and Freddie Freeman (.350 slugging percentage over his past 10 games, including one homer), battle starter Connor Seabold and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.220 batting average in his past 10 games), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-5 with two doubles and an RBI) against the Astros.
+He had a one-hit showing in his last game (1-for-4) against the Rockies.

 Freddie Freeman Game Info & Props vs. the Rockies